khargreaves/wildberrywood-web/little-explorers.md

 ## How much?

-Our pilot session on Monday 18th March will be free of charge!

-Following sessions will be charged at £5 per child over 1 year.
+Sessions are charged at £5 per child over 1 year.
+Younger siblings are welcome to come along free of charge.

+Sessions are drop-in, no need to pre book.
+There are two ways to pay:
+* £5 cash on the day

+or

-Get 6 sessions for the price of 5 with our pre-pay flexi card.
-Fill out the [sign up form](https://goo.gl/forms/UmXTaIS859GcpKzI2) to take advantage of this offer.
+* get 6 sessions for the price of 5 with our pre-pay flexicard.
+Fill out the [sign up form](https://goo.gl/forms/UmXTaIS859GcpKzI2) to take advantage of this offer and get details of how to pay by bank transfer.
+You can use your flexicard over any time scale, it doesn't have to be for consecutive sessions.
+We know that plans can often change at the last minute when little ones are involved!

 ## Why?